dadish/ProcessGraphQL/Readme.md

 - Page creation.
 You can create pages via GraphQL API.
 - Language support.
 If your site uses ProcessWire's core LanguageSupport module, you can fetch data in your desired language.
+- `me` field.
+Allows the user to query her credentials.
 - `pages` field. _Experimental_.
 Allows you to fetch any page in your website, just like `$pages->find()`